Located in a gorgeous mansion, the Eliot Hotel offers non-stop luxury on Boston's Commonwealth Avenue in the fashionable Back Bay neighborhood.

-The uniformed doorman, the stunningly gorgeous formal marble and gold antique-filled lobby, and of course the suites themselves exude elegance.
+The uniformed doormen, the stunningly gorgeous formal marble and gold antique-filled lobby, and of course the suites themselves exude elegance.

-Views from all rooms take in iconic Boston sites, with the most famous being Room 704, with a corner location giving you views of the Massachusetts State House in one direction and Boston's famous Citgo sign in another.
+Views from all rooms take in iconic Boston sites.
+The most famous is Room 704, with a corner location giving you views of the Massachusetts State House's golden dome in one direction and Boston's famous Citgo sign in another.

 Eliot guests tend to be intensely loyal, feeling that they've discovered a hidden gem among Boston's luxury boutique hotels.
 And they have.
 Many swear they'll never stay anywhere else in the city.

-The rich decor of the hotel's elegant 16 rooms and 79 suites have an understated European flair . . . taupe and cream linen toiles, brown and cream silks, touches of azure blue.
+The rich decor of the hotel's elegant 16 rooms and 79 suites have an understated European flair . . . taupe and cream or black and white linen toiles, brown and cream silks, gray velvets and leather, touches of azure blue and golden gilded frames.

 The luxury Boston Back Bay hotel suites feature French doors between rooms.

 Marble bathrooms and flat screen TVs add to the comfort in this favorite among Boston luxury hotels.

 For dining and noshing, the Eliot Hotel boasts award-winning chef-partners Ken Oringer's and Tony Messina's nationally-renowned Uni Restaurant, a contemporary Japanese-style izakaya serving globally-inspired small plates plus innovative sashimi, nigiri, and makimono.

 Although the Eliot doesn't have a fitness room, they do provide you with complementary usage of a nearby fitness club.